Trump backed down from threat to leave Republican Party: book - NewsBreak

 An official at the RNC told Karl that the organization made it clear to Trump that if he did indeed leave the party to start his own, it would “stop paying legal bills incurred during post-election challenges” and withhold its list of more than 40 million Trump supporters used for fundraising.

 “It’s a list Trump had used to generate money by renting it to candidates at a steep cost,” Karl notes .
-“The list generated so much money that party officials estimated that it was worth about $100 million.”Biden approval rating drops to new low of 38 percent: poll
+“The list generated so much money that party officials estimated that it was worth about $100 million.”Travis Scott reportedly sued over Astroworld concert in Houston

 “It’s a totally made up and fabricated story, it’s fake news,” Trump said in a statement provided to The Hill.
 “Jonathan Karl is a third-rate reporter working for ABC Non-News,” the former president added.